BeeHiveCyberSecurity/BeeHive-Cogs/cloudflare/README.md

 > [!CAUTION]
-> **Take the security and safety of your Cloudflare profile seriously, and consider your own threat models before using this cog.
+> **Take the security and safety of your Cloudflare profile, and Discord account, seriously - and consider your own threat models before using this cog.
 We recommend that regardless of if you are self-hosting your Red instance, or using a VPS, you should install and test paid endpoint protection software.
 If a threat actor gains access to your Discord account, they will have access to the values set here.
 If a threat actor gains access to the machine running your bot, they may be able to access and abuse your keys.
 If you host multiple domains thru your Cloudflare, a threat actor could use these stolen credentials to do serious damage to these domains, up-to-and-including disconnecting email and DNS services.**

+>[!WARNING]
+> Cloudflare's permission controls are extremely granular and customizable.
+If you're new to the Cloudflare ecosystem, or only wishing to use Intelligence and URL Scanning features, you can use the template "Read Cloudflare Radar data" safely.
+However, other features of the cog (like R2, Images, and Email Routing) won't work whatsoever - this may be exactly what you want, for your own security's sake.
+>
+> **EXERCISE EXTREME CARE WHEN CREATING AN API KEY WITH DANGEROUS PERMISSION LEVELS**

 ### Cloudflare  integration